bpcreech/http-eval/README.md

 misconfiguration.

-To intentionally disable the file permission check, set the option `ignoreInsecureSocketPermission=true`.
+To intentionally disable the file permission check, set the option `--ignoreInsecureSocketPermission`.
 This could be plausibly useful in situations where you are using other guarantees (e.g., directory permissions, or chroot) to protect write access to the UDS, and/or you actually _intend to_ enable local privilege escalation via `http-eval`.
 Obviously, _disable this